JuliaGrid

 Documentation Structure

-JuliaGrid documentation consists of three main parts:
+JuliaGrid documentation consists of four main parts:

 - The manual provides users with guidance on how to use available functions, its return values, and offers instructions for modifying power system configurations, measurement data, and other user specific analysis.